edburns/edburns.github.io/20200604-white-fragility-highlights/20200604-white-fragility-highlights.md

 ```

+I didn't start doing my homework until I was 48 years old.
+I'm ashamed
+it took me that long.
+On the other hand, it's never too late to start.
-If you got this far, you have made a great start on this homework.
+If you got this far, you have made a great start on doing your homework.
 Thanks very much.